sabueso/ticketator/README.md

 * Microtask related to a main taks (and percentage overall obtained from all microtask progress)
 * Multiple users and groups
 * HTML responsible design
+* Dashboard with important info as open & pending tickets & RSS feed
 * Only a few AJAX calls, not a Javascript/Jquery monster

 Start to use Ticketator is as simple as install it, load initial data, create a superuser, a queue, and you're ready to create tickets!